cionkubes/cion/docs/configure.md

 * service-update: this event triggers when cion updates the image of a service
 * new-image: triggers when cion recieves a notification that a new image exists

 The following fields configure your webhook.
-Longer descriptinos are below this list.
+Longer descriptions are below this list.

 * URL: the target URL of the webhook
 * Headers: HTTP-headers to include in the request